On the hunt for the best things to do in Jackson Hole? Winter or summer, we have you covered.

-The tour starts at around 8 am and makes its way through the beautiful forested wilderness allowing you to soak up the area’s natural beauty, before stopping off at the Granite Hot Springs.
-Here, you’ll have some time to swim in the warm thermal waters before being treated to a lunch with soups and hot drinks included, then returning and arriving back in town at 16:00 pm.
+You can take a dog sled tour through the beautiful forested wilderness soaking up the area’s natural beauty, before stopping off at the Granite Hot Springs.
+Enjoy a swim in the warm thermal waters before being treated to a lunch with soups and hot drinks included, arriving back in town in the afternoon.

 Things to do in Jackson Hole in Summer